jweiming/graalvm-micronaut-polyglot/labs/4_performance.md

 # 4. Performance

-In this lab you will get familiar with the benefits of GraalVM by running them faster by creating ahead-of-time compiled native images.
+In this lab you will get familiar with the benefits of GraalVM by running the application faster by creating ahead-of-time compiled native images.

 ## Background